obsidiansystems/obelisk/lib/route/docs/introduction.md

 Now we can update the Frontend of our application to do something with this routing information.

-We're going to make the rest of these changes in the main `Frontend.hs` in the `frontend` package.
+We're going to make the rest of these changes in the main `Frontend.hs` module in the `frontend` package.
 If you're following along with a freshly minted Obelisk application then it should look something like this: